lum1n0us/wasm-micro-runtime/doc/export_native_api.md

 }
 ```

-The first argument exec_env must be defined using type **wasm_exec_env_t** which is the calling convention for exporting native API by WAMR .
+The first parameterexec_env must be defined using type **wasm_exec_env_t** which is the calling convention for exporting native API by WAMR .

 The rest arguments should be in the same types as the arguments of WASM function foo(), but there are a few special cases that are explained in section "Buffer address conversion and boundary check".
 Regarding to the augment names, they don't have to be same, but we would suggest using same names for easy maintainence.

-### Step 3: Register the native APIs
+#### Step 3: Register the native APIs

 Register the native APIs in the runtime, then everything is fine.
+It is ready to build the runtime software.

 ``` C
 // Define a array for the APIs to be exported.